standard-procedure/plumbing/README.md

 If you have [dry-validation](https://dry-rb.org/gems/dry-validation/1.10/) installed, you can validate your input using a `Dry::Validation::Contract`.

-If you don't want to use dry-validation, you can instead define a `pre_condition` - there's nothing to stop you defining a contract as well as pre_conditions (with the contract being verified first).
+If you don't want to use dry-validation, you can instead define a `pre_condition` (although there's nothing to stop you defining a contract as well as pre_conditions - with the contract being verified first).

 You can also verify that the output generated is as expected by defining a `post_condition`.